-Today is Ash Wednesday, the first day of Lent, & throughout the next seven weeks, among other things, i’ll be featuring a selection of pieces suitable to the season.
-To begin, a recording of the world première of James Macmillan‘s anthem Domine non secundum peccata nostra, given by the choir of St John’s College, Cambridge.
-Directed by Andrew Nethsingha, the performance took place on Ash Wednesday last year, & also includes a solo violin, played here by Margaret Faultless.
-The piece is structured as a simple rondo, in which the refrain—heard three times—focusses on the essence of the text, words adapted from verse 10 of Psalm 103:
+Today is Ash Wednesday, the first day of Lent, and throughout the next seven weeks, among other things, i’ll be featuring a selection of pieces suitable to the season.
+To begin, a recording of the world première of James MacMillan‘s anthem Domine non secundum peccata nostra, given by the choir of St John’s College, Cambridge.
+Directed by Andrew Nethsingha, the performance took place on Ash Wednesday last year, and also includes a solo violin, played here by Margaret Faultless.
+The piece is structured as a simple rondo, in which the refrain – heard three times – focuses on the essence of the text, words adapted from verse 10 of Psalm 103:

 Domine, non secundum peccata nostra quae fecimus nos, neque secundum iniquitates nostras retribuas nobis.

 (“Lord, do not repay us according to our sins or our iniquities.”)

 MacMillan keeps the refrain relatively subdued, the words emerging from extended melismas over simple harmonies (the use of harmony throughout is simple).
 The violin nags away at the periphery, picking at notes, arpeggiating them, finally becoming a complementary melodic entity in its own right.
 There are two episodes, and both contrast strongly with the refrain, projected with much greater force.
 The first is highly assertive, the choir’s plea (drawing now on verses 8 and 9 from Psalm 79) taking a turn for the desperate:

 Domine, ne memineris iniquitatum nostrarum antiquarum: cito anticipent nos misericordiae tuae.
 Quia pauperes facti sumus nimis.

 (“Lord, do not hold our old sins against us; may your mercy come quickly to meet us, for we are in desperate need.”)